BarrettTechnology/barrett-burt-haptics-demo/README.md

 * Download the Unity .deb from here: http://beta.unity3d.com/download/b7d937b6f596/unity-editor_amd64-5.6.0xb3Linux.deb (sha1sum 5d71b191d9f2099e0f5552c0b11e33003f441503)
 * `cd Downloads` or wherever you downloaded that file to
-* Depackage and install: `sudo dpkg -i unity-editor_amd64-5.6.0xb3Linux.deb`
+* Depackage and install: `sudo dpkg -i unity-editor_amd64-5.6.0xb3Linux.deb`.
+This will fail the first time but is needed for the next step.
 * Install dependencies with `sudo apt-get install -f`
 * Rerun dpkg now that the dependencies have been fixed: `sudo dpkg -i unity-editor_amd64-5.6.0xb3Linux.deb`